Multivocal

 Examples of Multivocal in a sentence

-"The issue was truly multivocal, giving the scientists multiple possible solutions."
+"The issue was truly multivocal, which gave the scientists multiple possible solutions."

 "Since one of the math problems was multivocal, the teacher decided to give the point to every student."